alspdx/group-project/README.md

 # Effector Selector

 #### A Web app that is a central database for effect pedal enthusiasts or hobbyists.
 Looking for information on a certain effect pedal or trying to figure out what pedal your favorite artist is using to create that sound?
-This is your one stop web app where you can also create a profile to show off pedals you already own in your collection. , 2017
+This is your one stop web app where you can also create a profile to show off pedals you already own in your collection, 2017

 #### by **Tyler Bussanich, Zachary Marston, Mikey Pinaud, Adam Smith**